-22. The people-centred approach to antimicrobial resistance summarizes the country-level actions needed to operationalize the three strategic priorities.
+24. The people-centred approach to antimicrobial resistance summarizes the country-level actions needed to operationalize the four strategic priorities.
 It emphasizes an integrated programmatic approach, aligned with strategies for primary health care, universal health coverage and health emergency preparedness and response, that covers all levels of the health system.

-23. This approach puts people at the centre of antimicrobial resistance interventions, based on a root-cause analysis of both "system challenges" and "people's challenges" (Fig. 1).
-It also emphasizes engagement of communities, civil society, academia and the private sector.
+25. This approach puts people at the centre of antimicrobial resistance interventions, based on a root-cause analysis of both "system challenges" and "people's challenges" (Fig. 1).
+It also emphasizes inclusive engagement of communities, health and care workers, civil society, academia and stakeholders across the public and private sectors.